 3.1 Capital Expenditures–Expansion.
-At any time during the term of this Agreement that the Capacity of the Lost Creek System equals the total Pre-Expansion Period Capacity or more, a Member who is not in default of any of its obligations under any of the Operative Agreements (a “Requesting Member”) may propose an Expansion by submitting to the Company a written report outlining the following: (i) the amount of incremental Capacity the Requesting Member is proposing to have installed (the “Incremental Capacity”), (ii) a detailed listing of the materials, equipment, design and engineering requirements, labor and construction costs, and the logistics required to install the Incremental Capacity, and (iii) an estimate of the cost of the Incremental Capacity (collectively, a “Request for Expansion”).
+At any time during the term of this Agreement that the throughput of the Lost Creek System equals the total Pre-Expansion Period Capacity or more, a Member who is not in default of any of its obligations under any of the Operative Agreements (a “Requesting Member”) may propose an Expansion by submitting to the Company a written report outlining the following: (i) the amount of incremental Capacity the Requesting Member is proposing to have installed (the “Incremental Capacity”), (ii) a detailed listing of the materials, equipment, design and engineering requirements, labor and construction costs, and the logistics required to install the Incremental Capacity, and (iii) an estimate of the cost of the Incremental Capacity (collectively, a “Request for Expansion”).
 Upon the Company’s receipt of a validly prepared and submitted Request for Expansion, it shall distribute same to each Member (a “Receiving Member”).
 Each Receiving Member that receives a Request for Expansion shall notify the Company and the Requesting Member in writing within thirty (30) Days of receiving same whether such Member desires to participate in the proposed Expansion.
 The four possible responses from a Receiving Member shall be handled in the following manner:

 (a) Subject to Section 3.1(d) below, if the Receiving Member accepts the Request for Expansion, the Company shall proceed with the Expansion and the Members shall be obligated to fund the same in accordance with their Membership Interests as that value is established in the LLC Agreement; or